ACCESS-NRI/access-hive.org.au/docs/model_evaluation/data/data_format.md

     </div>
 </ul>

 Data in a <i>NetCDF</i> file is stored in the form of arrays, where each <i>NetCDF</i> dimension has a name and a length.
+NetCDF variables and coordinates can also have a different number of dimensions.
 <br>
-For example, temperature variation over time at a fixed location is stored as a one-dimensional array, whereas temperature over a region (i.e. varying location) at a fixed time is stored as a two-dimensional array.
-Thus, three-dimensional (3D) data would be temperature varying with time over a region, and four-dimensional (4D) data would be temperature varying with time over a region with varying altitude.
+For example, surface temperature variation over time at a fixed location would be stored as a one-dimensional array (with dimension `(time)`), whereas surface temperature that varies over a region at a fixed point in time would be stored as a two-dimensional array (with dimensions `(longitude, latitude)`).
+An example of three-dimensional (3D) data would be surface temperature varying with time over a region (with dimensions `(longitude, latitude, time)`), and four-dimensional (4D) data would be temperature varying with time over a region with varying altitude (with dimensions `(longitude, latitude, altitude, time)`).

 ## Loading NetCDF files